URI Modifiers

 Modifier::removeLeadingSlash

-Removes the path leading slash if present.
+Remove the path leading slash if present.

 $uri = "/path/to/the/sky/";

-echo Modifier::from($uri)->removeLeadingSlash();
+echo Modifier::wrap($uri)->removeLeadingSlash();

 //display "path/to/the/sky"